 The pre-consult will involve reviewing medical history, discussing IUD options, answering questions and explaining the insertion process.

-Dr Emma Hattle can complete IUD insertions, after a pre-consult with her.
+Dr Emma Hattle can perform IUD insertions following a pre-consult appointment.

 During this initial consult, the doctor will discuss